Photo by Diliff

 The essential Vienna experiences:

-- Kunsthistorisches Museum: The finest art history collection in Central Europe — the extraordinary Titian collection (the Danae, the Marsyas, the extraordinary late works), the extraordinary Bruegel collection (the most complete collection of Pieter Bruegel the Elder’s work in the world — the Hunters in the Snow, Children’s Games), and the extraordinary Kunstkammer
+• Kunsthistorisches Museum: One of the finest art history collections in Central Europe — a major Titian collection (the Danae, the Marsyas, and other late works), the world’s most complete collection of Pieter Bruegel the Elder’s work (the Hunters in the Snow, Children’s Games), and the Kunstkammer

 Day 7–9: Budapest

 Train from Vienna to Budapest: 2.5–3 hours (EuroCity or Railjet — the Austrian ÖBB high-speed service).
-The train journey passes through the extraordinary Hungarian lowlands.
+The train journey passes through the Hungarian lowlands.

 Essential Budapest experiences: